Sjord/Sjord.github.io/_posts/2017-06-28-tamper-chrome.md

 ---
 layout: post
-title: "Modifying HTTP requests with Tamper Chrome"
+title: "Hacking from within the browser with Tamper Chrome"
 thumbnail: chrome-unresponsive-240.png
 date: 2017-08-30
 ---

+Tamper Chrome is an extension for Chrome that makes it possible to modify HTTP requests in order to pentest web applications.

+## Introduction

 To hack a web application you need to send all kinds of HTTP requests to it.
 There are several tools available to intercept and tamper with HTTP requests.
-Two of the most popular such tools, Burp and ZAP, are intercepting proxies.
+Most of these tools, such as Burp and ZAP, are intercepting proxies.
 You configure the browser to connect to the intercepting proxy, and there you can view and modify requests.
 Tamper Chrome, in contrast, is implemented as a browser plugin and works from within the browser.
 This is another method of implementing functionality to tamper with HTTP requests, that has some interesting consequences.

+## Pentesting from the browser

+Pentesting from within Chrome has its advantages.
+First, it is possible to run it in ChromeOS, so you can pentest from a Chromebook.
+Secondly, Tamper Chrome can be enabled per tab, so there is no need to have a separate browser for testing and normal browsing.
+There is also no need to configure proxy settings.

+The browser is the obvious place to run a pentesting tool.
+It already runs the application to be tested.
+It already provides information on network requests, cookies, local storage, and JavaScript.
+The browser can become a pentesting IDE instead of just a client to the web application.

+## Using Tamper Chrome

 To install Tamper Chrome you need to install both an [extension](https://chrome.google.com/webstore/detail/tamper-chrome-extension/hifhgpdkfodlpnlmlnmhchnkepplebkb) and an [application](https://chrome.google.com/webstore/detail/tamper-chrome-application/odldmflbckacdofpepkdkmkccgdfaemb).
-Installation can be done in seconds, although it is a little bit cumbersome that two things need to be installed.
+Installation can be done in seconds, although it is a bit cumbersome that two things need to be installed.

 After installation, Tamper Chrome adds a tab to the developer tools.
 In this tab, it offers several tools that can be enabled separately: